 We arrive in Marrakech in the afternoon and transfer straight to our Gite in Toubkal National Park where we spend the next 3 nights.
 Our Gite is located about 1800 metres above sea level and surrounded by mountains - you can just see the peak of Mount Toubkal from the Gite balcony.

-The focus of these two days in the village will be the Tijhza Village Project.
-It is necessary to keep the itinerary fairly flexible over these two days, considering the laid-back lifestyle in this part of the world.
-Our group will be split up into different activities, dependent on group size and skills (if any).
-Please note the nature of our volunteer work may change on arrival according to the village needs, but in the past we have worked on improving living conditions for the poorer villagers, renovating the school, irrigation channels and tree planting.
+The focus of these two days will be the Toubkal village projects.
+It is necessary to keep the itinerary fairly flexible considering the laidback lifestyle in this part of the world.
+Our group may be split up into different activities dependent on group size and skills (if any!).
+Please note the nature of our volunteer work may change on arrival according to the village needs but we are most likely to be working on improving village irrigation and reservoir systems.
 Andy will contact you prior to departure with a more up to date list of activities.

 We leave Imlil and head south for the small town of Olad Berhil in the Souss valley.
 En route we head over the Tizi'n'Test, Morocco's second highest pass.
 We pause for a picnic lunch towards the top to enjoy the splendid views to the south.
 The Souss region is renowned for its fertility and our beautiful Riad is no exception with its abundance of orange and grapefruit groves.
 There will be time for a relaxing afternoon and a dip in the Riad's pool.

 Today we transfer to Essaouira on what is our longest days driving.
 The day however is not rushed and there will be plenty of time to relax in the charming seaside port of Essaouira, before staying overnight in a traditional Riad Hotel.